lexorus/giphy-search/README.md

 ## Project infrastructure
-As mentioned in [Overview](#overview) section, the project has three main targets: `GifAPI`, `GiphySearchUI` and `GiphySearchChallenge`.
+As mentioned in [Overview](#overview) section, the project has three main targets: `GifAPI`, `GiphySearchUI` and `GiphySearch`.
 Each of these can be developed and tested independently.
 Usually, I would use a dependency management system, like cocoapods, to track the dependency versions and be able to lock to a specific version, but this would be an overkill for this project.
 Maybe this will be added at some point.

 ## API layer
 The `GifAPI` is a public interface that describes the promises of the API.
 The `GiphyAPI` is a concrete implementation of those promises.
 Usually, in case of a more complex API layer, I would build a more complex hierarchy, separating all the requests into models.